FarmBot/Farmbot-Web-App/README.md

 This repo contains FarmBot's web based user interface, as well as a RESTful JSON API.
 The API stores data such as user account information, plant data, authorization tokens and a variety of other resources.

-The key responsibility of the API is *information and permissions management*.
-This should not be confused with device control, which is done via [MQTT](https://github.com/FarmBot/mqtt-gateway).

 # Q: Can I see some example API requests?

 For a list of example API requests and responses, see our [reference documentation](https://gist.github.com/RickCarlino/10db2df375d717e9efdd3c2d9d8932af).
 If you wish to write an add-on application that uses the FarmBot API, please let us know in an issue.
 We are happy to answer any specific questions you may have.